Evan Hampton

 Areas to Improve

-- **Lateral Agility in Tight Quarters:** While elusive in the open field, he can continue to refine his hip fluidity and short-area quickness to make defenders miss more consistently in confined spaces at the first and second levels.
+- **Lateral Agility in Tight Quarters:** While he shows good elusiveness in the open field, he can continue to refine his hip fluidity and ability to make sudden, lateral cuts in congested areas at the line of scrimmage to avoid negative plays.

 College Projection